 - Essential oils.
 This kit is the perfect place to start if you’re new to essential oils; it not only carries basic oils we should all keep on hand, but synergistic blends that fight germs and soothe jittery nerves.
 This book on the use of essential oils during a crisis seems like something we should also have in our first aid kit.

 4. More Items to Consider to be Prepared for Natural Disasters:

 - Now that everyone’s tummies are full, with no electricity, days will seem long.
 Especially to kids who are addicted to their electronic toys.
 Make sure you have games, coloring books, crayons, puzzles, and other things to help kids (of all ages) pass the time.
 If you can get outside then frisbees and other outdoor activity games would be great, too.
-Especially because it will knock the wind out of their sails a bit.

 - Candles, candles, candles.
 I like this brand because they last over 100 hours.
 Don't forget the waterproof matches!